SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/4-subscribe-consumer-subaccount/README.md

 ## 1. SaaS application subscription

 1.1.
 Create a new subaccount for your SaaS consumer.
-Make sure the subaccount is in the same region as the provider subaccount (e.g., us10 in Trial environments).
+Make sure the subaccount is in the same region as the provider subaccount.

 > **Important** - Especially in production scenarios, we recommend to **keep the unique ID** which is automatically generated for your subaccount like **tenant-a16ef7** instead of **tenant**.
 Otherwise, you will face issues with blocked subaccount subdomains as these must be unique per region (like eu10).
 You will be able to map to a proper domain later as explained in **Custom Domain** part of the **Expert Scope**.